jdelaire/thailand-essentials-apps/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test locally with `bundle exec jekyll serve`
+4. Test locally with `jekyll serve`
 5. Submit a pull request

 ### Contribution Guidelines